psychoinformatics-de/psychoinformatics-www/content/pages/software.rst

 Repeatedly, we find ourselves in need of software tools to implements ideas and research projects.
-This could be software to help dealing with large amounts of data, or implementations of specific algorithms.
+This can be software to help deal with large amounts of data or implementations of specific algorithms.
 Typically, such software tools are tailored to an individual project and are, consequently, not very interesting for other groups.
-However, over the past few years, we have started a number of software developments that target a larger audience, and have reached significant adoption.
-This page offers a compact overview of a selection of Free and open-source software.
+However, over the years, we have created a number of software projects that specifically target a broader audience and have reached significant adoption.
+This page offers a compact overview of such projects --- all of which are Free and open-source.

 .. raw:: html